wernerglinka/metalsmith-forestry-starter/README.md

   Metalsmith Forestry starter
 </h1>

 Based on the Metalsmith bare-bones starter.
-This starter is setup for content editing with the ForestryIO CMS
+This starter is setup for content editing with the ForestryIO CMS.
+See the [demo site](https://metalsmith-forestry-starter.netlify.app/) here.

 ## Quick start